jasonphillips/jasonphillips.github.io/src/content/projects/surveyText.md

 ---
 title: Survey Text Analysis
-tags: ["NLP", "python", "machine learning", "javascript", "react", "data science"]
+tags: ["python", "machineLearning", "javascript", "react", "visualization"]
 roles: ["full-stack"]
 ---

 Below is a pre-existing write-up of this project for administrative purposes & accountability.
+For other work in this space, see [machine learning](/technologies/machineLearning).

 ## Survey Text Analysis